 William Cosgrave assumed the role of President of the Dáil and Chairman of the Provisional Government.
-He realised that in order to defeat the Irregulars, who were following a policy of murdering members of the Free State judiciary, police force and Dáil Éireann TD’s, he would need to be ruthless in order to defeat them.
+He realized that in order to defeat the Irregulars, who were following a policy of murdering members of the Free State judiciary, police force and Dáil Éireann TD’s, he would need to be ruthless in order to defeat them.

 When TD Seán Hale from West Cork was assassinated in Dublin on the 7th December 1922, the very next morning Cosgrave ordered the execution of four men who had surrendered in June when the Four Courts fell.
 They were Liam Mellows, Joseph Mc Kelvey, Richard Barrett and Rory O’ Connor, each a representative of a province.
 The month previous, Erskine Childers had been executed for possessing a pistol when he had been captured in County Wicklow.